 9. Praia de Benagil

-The small beach of Praia de Benagil is a short drive from The White House (about 45 minutes) but it is very worthwhile!
-You can park the car along the road and walk down.
+The small beach of Praia de Benagil is a bit of a drive from The White House (about 45 minutes) but it is very worthwhile!
+You can park the car alongside the road and walk down.
 The beach itself is not special but you can visit the many beautiful caves in the area from there.
 These can only be reached by swimming or by boat from the water.
 The most beautiful is immediately on the left, the Cathedral Cave; an impressive cave with a hole at the top through which the sunlight falls on the beach exactly.
 The light reflections in the cave and the view through the hole at the top to the blue sky give the cave a mystical atmosphere.
 From the beach you can swim around the bend to the left.
 But perhaps better and more comfortable is one of the many boat trips that depart directly from the beach.

 10. Praia Dona Ana

 The popular town of Lagos is a nice day trip from The White House.
-Cute narrow streets, lots of nice terraces and excellent fish restaurants.
+Cute narrow streets, lots of nice shops and excellent fish restaurants.
 Of the various beautiful beaches, Praia de Dona Ana is perhaps the best known.
 It is one of the most photographed beaches in the Algarve.
 It is sheltered between the cliffs on a sea of clear and calm water.
 Praia Dona Ana is embraced by (once again) beautiful rocks and green treetops.
 You reach the idyllic beach via a wooden staircase.
 From Lagos you can also take a boat trip, where you will sail along the surrounding caves.
 This is definitely recommended, because you will pass the more remote cliffs and hidden caves.